canalplus/RxPaired/SERVER.md

   Message** is received from a device, it should be assumed that this is a new session with that token.

+- If using the `/!notoken` route, the server will send back the generated token for that connection as a response for that HTTP POST request.

+  The client should then use that token for subsequent HTTP POST requests which should thus now be on the `/<TOKEN_ID>` URL.

 - In HTTP POST mode, the server doesn't send back any message to the device.
 As such, instruction evaluation is not an available feature in that mode.